Skip to content

 This programme is held in Hungarian.

-Kurtágiána is a concert celebrating György Kurtág’s 100th birthday, which presents his oeuvre not as a closed legacy, but as a living, continuously evolving dialogue.
-At the evening of the MIKAMO Central European Chamber Orchestra, Kurtág’s music is heard in the context of historical references and contemporary reflections: starting from the works of Johann Sebastian Bach and Robert Schumann, the compositions of several generations of composers enter into relationship with one another.
+Kurtágiána joins the series celebrating György Kurtág’s 100th birthday with a special experience that presents the Master’s oeuvre as a living, continuously evolving dialogue.
+At the evening of the MIKAMO Central European Chamber Orchestra, Kurtág’s music sounds in the context of historical references and contemporary reflections: starting from works by Johann Sebastian Bach and Robert Schumann, the compositions of several generations of composers enter into dialogue with each other.

-The concert is part of the Kurtág100 series, organized by the Budapest Music Center and the Sonus Foundation, with the support of the Ernst von Siemens Musikstiftung.
+The concert takes place as part of the Kurtág100 program series, organized by the Budapest Music Center and the Sonus Foundation, with the support of the Ernst von Siemens Musikstiftung.

 Dear Visitor, We kindly inform you that during the event, photographs, audio recordings, and/or video recordings may be taken.
 By attending the event, you consent to the recording of such materials through your implied conduct.